VatsaDev/unagami/README.md

      - need more data, tends to imporve every time
    - Better Math, and programming skills, and logical reasoning
      - While better than NanoChatGPT, still nneds better abilities at math, programming, and logical reasoning
-   - Basic self awareness/naming
-     - need to change up data to make the model refer to itself with a name
    - Summary and translations
   		 - While The model is getting better at staying on topic and summarzing, it still needs work, and the translations it makes are weak.